 Anthony Lising Antonio

-Anthony Antonio is an associate professor at Stanford Graduate School of Education and associate director of Stanford Institute for Higher Education Research.
-His current research explores the development of college-going cultures as well as the impact of racial and cultural diversity on higher education.
-He is also affiliated faculty at the Center for Comparative Study in Race and Ethnicity and resident fellow at EAST House (the education and society theme dormitory for Stanford undergraduates).
-Antonio is a fellow of the Asian American and Pacific Islander Research Coalition.
-He has worked as a research analyst at UCLA’s Higher Education Research Institute.
-He received his MA in mechanical engineering from Stanford University, and his MA in education and his PhD in higher education from University of California, Los Angeles.
+Anthony Lising Antonio is an associate professor of education in the School of Education at Stanford University Graduate School of Education and associate director of the Stanford Institute for Higher Education Research.
+He is also the founding faculty director of LifeWorks at Stanford, an undergraduate program for integrative learning.
+His research focuses on stratification and postsecondary access, racial diversity and its impact on students and institutions, student friendship networks, and student development.
+He is affiliated faculty at the Center for Comparative Study in Race and Ethnicity and a resident fellow at EAST House, Stanford’s education and society theme dormitory.
+He is a fellow of the Asian American and Pacific Islander Research Coalition and was previously a research analyst with the UCLA Higher Education Research Institute.
+Antonio earned his BS in mechanical engineering from the University of California, Berkeley, his MA and PhD in higher education from the University of California, Los Angeles.

 Publications by Anthony Lising Antonio